 Visiting Caló des Moro Beach with Kids

 You can risk carrying your kids along when visiting Caló des Moro Beach.
 The beach’s clear and shallow water may be ideal for small children, but it is not what we would recommend.
-The bay in which the beach is situated is narrow and often crowded, with not a lot of room for kids to be kids.
+The bay where the beach is situated is narrow and often crowded, with little room for kids to be kids.

 But if you are determined to bring your kids when you visit Caló des Moro Beach, come during off-peak hours.
-Avoid weekends or evenings as locals and tourists fill the small swimming space this beach offers.
+Avoid weekends or evenings as locals and tourists fill this beach’s small swimming space.

 Facilities at the Beach

-There is nothing at the beach except pine trees, sand, and water.
-You will not find hotels, restaurants, cafes, lounge chairs, or even a toilet here.
+Nothing at the beach except pine trees, sand, and water.
+You will not find hotels, restaurants, cafes, lounge chairs, or toilets here.
 So, ensure you answer any call of nature before coming down to the beach!

 Activities at Caló des Moro Beach

-Therefore, visit this beach only if you are ready to wet your feet.
+Therefore, visit this beach only if you can wet your feet.
 The rocky cliffs and crystal clear waters offer the best swimming experience to visitors.

 If you are a fan of water sports, we recommend you go to the sister beach of S’Alumnia.
-It is spacious, less crowded, but less beautiful compared to Caló des Moro Beach.
+It is spacious, less crowded, and less beautiful than Caló des Moro Beach.

 See Related: Best Vacation Dresses for Summer & Beach Trips